ScooloV/bbpedia/docs/death_zone/new_inducements.md

 0-1 (IN)FAM0US COACHING STAFF INDUCEMENT: PAPA SKULLBONES 80,000 GOLD PIECES, AVAILABLE TO ANY TEAM
 WITH EITHER THE 'FAV0URED OF...'
-0R 'UNDERW0RLD CHALLENGE' SPECIAL
+OR 'UNDERWORLD CHALLENGE' SPECIAL RULES
-RULES
-*Although the officiall religion of Blood Bowl is Nufflismm, any* *number of other (arguably lesser) gods are worshipped by* *its many and diverse players, officialss and fans.
+*Although the officiall religion of Blood Bowl is Nufflismm, any number of other (arguably lesser) gods are worshipped by* *its many and diverse players, officialss and fans.
 Followers*
-![](../media/death_zone/image132.jpg)*of the Chaos gods, in particular, seem drawn to the sport*
+![](../media/death_zone/image132.jpg)*of the Chaos gods, in particular, seem drawn to the sport
-*- it must be something to do with the non-stop bloodshed* *and the fans' ritualistic chanting!*
+- it must be something to do with the non-stop bloodshed* *and the fans' ritualistic chanting!*

-*Any number of so-called Shamans are active on*
-*the circuit at one time, offering their services to teams*
+*Any number of so-called Shamans are active on the circuit at one time, offering their services to teams*

-*who require guidance, but few are as successful as* *Papa Skullbones.
-The secret to his success, the thing* *that sets him apart from so many of his contemporaries,* *is simple: showmanship!
-From his larger-than-life attire*
-*to the spine-tingling rumble of his voice, his entire* *persona has been expertly crafted to convey the sort*
-*of otherworldly gravitas that is expected of a priest of* *the Dark Gods.
+*who require guidance, but few are as successful as Papa Skullbones.
+The secret to his success, the thing that sets him apart from so many of his contemporaries,* *is simple: showmanship!
+From his larger-than-life attire to the spine-tingling rumble of his voice, his entire* *persona has been expertly crafted to convey the sort of otherworldly gravitas that is expected of a priest of the Dark Gods.
 He gets results, too; as well as making* *impressive pre-game displays, his rituals do indeed seem* *to attract the gods' attention, and a blessing from Papa* *Skullbones is often enough to ensure a team's success.*

-"BY THE P0WER OF THE G0DS!"
+"BY THE P0WER OF THE GODS!"
 At the start of each drive, after the teams have been set up but before the kick-off, Papa Skullbones can attempt to bless one player on his team (not a Mercenary or Star Player) with